aubreygunn/aksdevenv/README.md

 This repository serves as a boilerplate for the scenario described above, and fully deploys and configures your Azure Kubernetes Service in the cloud using a single terraform deployment.

+# Deployment steps for VMLYR azure

+Log in  steps

+1. you will want to make sure you are logged into VMLYR azure.
+` az login `
+Setting your subscription is an optional step, but this allows you to set your account to VMLY&R North America for this deployment.
+`az account set --subscription "VMLYR North America" `

+2. you will need to log into the Azure Container Registry `az acr login --name acrvmlyrswgc`

+3. Tagging your docker container steps and pushing container to Azure.
+You are going to want to tag your docker container .
+Don't forget to update 'youcontainer' to your actual container name.
+`docker tag yourcontainer acrvmlyrswgc.azurecr.io/yourcontainer`

+after you tag your container you will push the container to the azure container registry.
+`docker push acrvmlyrswgc.azurecr.io/mymicroservice:v2`

+4. deployment steps to AKS
+After your Container is pushed to the ACR you will want to deploy to AKS run the following commands
+`az aks get-credentials -g rg-vmlyrswgc -n aks-vmlyrswgc`

+`kubectl apply -f devdeploy.yaml`

+5. Confirm the that the pods are running.
+`kubectl get pods`

 ## Architecture

 ![Architecture Diagram AKS deployment](images/archdiagram_k8s.png?raw=true "Architecture Diagram AKS deployment")